ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 ## Problem Statement
 There's a few things that are guaranteed in life, death, taxes and Drake being within my spotify wrapped. <br/><br/>
 Spotify Wrapped is a yearly summary of listening habits that Spotify provide to it's users.
 This wrap up shows a user's Top 5 Artists, Top 5 Genres, Top 5 Songs and the amount of minutes of Spotify listened to across the year.<br/>
-Over the years i've noticed a pattern of Drake appearing in my Top 5 Artists every year despite me not choosing to listen to Drake very often within certain years.<br/><br/>
+Over the years i've noticed a pattern of Drake appearing in my Top 5 Artists every year despite me believing that I do not listen to that much Drake.<br/><br/>
 This project attempts to investigate my listening habits and to discover whether Drake truly deserves to be within my top 5 artists each year.

 ## Dataset Overview
 The dataset used for this project was collected from Spotify via requesting my Extended streaming history.
-The key columns can be found below.:
+The key columns can be found below:

 | Field Name                     | Description                                                                 |
 |---------------------------------|-----------------------------------------------------------------------------|